Rok enjoying mint tea at a cozy Agadir tea house, Morocco

 The souks in Rabat’s Medina are often less crowded and more organized than in other Moroccan cities, but also much smaller, dedicated mostly to locals, not tourists.
 While it may not give off quite the same frenetic, claustrophobic feel that some visitors have come to associate with the Moroccan souks, it makes up for it in charm and ease of navigation.

-The White House, which is unrelated to the white color
+The White House, not actually white

 The best place to see the action is along Corniche, kilometers-long seafront promenade – an oceanfront neighborhood, just south of the Four Seasons Casablanca Hotel.
 Starting in the north of the old medina, past emblematic sights including Hassan II Mosque, beaches, pedestrian zones and modern Morocco Mall.
 It is filled with nightclubs and cafes with views of the ocean.

 Beautifully designed, this stunning landmark, was partially built on the land and partially over the Atlantic Ocean.
 Its minaret is the world’s second tallest at 210 meters, topped by a laser, which directs the light towards Mecca, visible approximately 30 kilometers far at night.
-A maximum of 105,000 worshippers can gather together for prayer: 25,000 inside the mosque hall and another 80,000 on the mosque’s outside grounds.

 The building was commissioned by King Hassan II to be the most ambitious structure ever built in Morocco.
 10,000 artists and craftsmen participated in building and beautifying decoration of the mosque.